Somtochukwu-Achikanu/Machine-learning-handson/README.md

 # Machine-learning-handson

-These are the handson i worked during my online courses...
+These are the handson i worked during my online courses...Regression using statsmodels